-Another great thing about the Buzzsprout is that they automatic optimise episode.
+Another great thing about Buzzsprout is that they automatically optimise episodes.
 Only need to upload your audio file, and Buzzsprout will automatically optimise them.

 You can also publish your episode immediately or schedule your episode to go live.

-You can also transcribe your episodes inside your Buzzsprout to make the podcast more accessible to search engines, speed-readers, and to aid the hearing impaired.
+You can also transcribe your episodes inside your Buzzsprout to make the podcast more accessible to search engines speed-readers, and aid the hearing impaired.

 Monetise your podcast

 The best way to generate income from your podcast is to monetise it.
-They partnered with some brands to help get you to monetize all your podcast.
+They partnered with some brands to help get you to monetize all your podcasts.

 The $24 per month allows you to upload up to 12 hours per month.

-Podbean is a powerful way to start a podcast; they provide everything you need to begin a successful podcast.
-Podbean has both free and paid offer, so you can test their service by creating a free account and later upgrade when you are satisfied with what they offer you.
+Podbean is a powerful way to start a podcast; it provides everything you need to begin a successful podcast.
+Podbean has both free and paid offers, so you can test their service by creating a free account and later upgrade when you are satisfied with what they offer you.

-You can start with the FREE plan which allows you to upload up to 5 hours podcast, plus you get 100GB of bandwidth.
+You can start with the FREE plan, which allows you to upload up to 5 hours of podcast, plus you get 100GB of bandwidth.

 This plan gives you almost everything to start a podcast, and you can upgrade later to their $9 per month plans to get more features, unlimited space etc

-If you are a professional podcaster or you’re serious about taking your podcast business into the next level, I recommended upgrading to the $29 per month Podbean Unlimited plus plan.
+If you are a professional podcaster serious about taking your podcast business to the next level, I recommend upgrading to the $29 per month Podbean Unlimited Plus plan.

 This plan is the best for video podcasts and podcast monetization.
-I know you will not want to waste your time and efforts without monetizing your podcast.
+You will not want to waste your time and efforts without monetizing your podcast.

-They have been in the system for the past ten years helping podcasters to start and grow their podcast.
+They have been in the system for ten years, helping podcasters to start and grow their podcast.

 What Good About The Podbean